-Site Visit Observation Form (NRC Form 649)
+05.03 Site Visit Observation Form (NRC Form 649)

-NRR regularly reports to the Commission the results of feedback from licensees on the impact of our activities.
+NRR regularly reports to the Commission the results of feedback from licensees on the impact of our activities [C1].
 An important part of the report is an analysis of the feedback solicited by regional mangers during periodic visits.
 The feedback obtained from licensees by regional managers must be forwarded to the NRR Division of Reactor Oversight (DRO), Performance Assessment Branch (IRAB).
-The feedback should be reported to IRAB on which is available through the .
+The feedback should be reported to IRAB on NRC Form 649, “Site Visit Observation,” which is available through the NRC Forms Library (non-public).
 As noted on the form, the completed form can be emailed to FeedbackROP.resource@nrc.gov and/or a hard copy forwarded to the IRAB Branch Chief.
 Note that there is a “Submit Via Email” at the bottom of the form that will automatically forward your completed form to the appropriate email address.

-A Site Visit Observation Form will be used to document ongoing and/or apparent, security or regulatory impact observations, made Division or Regional Management ite visits that the senior manager should be included in the ROP annual assessmentThe specificity of comments should be adequate to convey the safety, security or regulatory impact issue so that meaningful communications can occur; however, a detailed account of the issue is not requiredIssues related to security should only be documented if they relate to regulatory impact issuesIt is not intended that this Form document safeguards issues.
-It will include documentation of actions deemed appropriate by the regional administrator or deputy regional administrator
+A Site Visit Observation Form will be used to document ongoing and/or apparent, security or regulatory impact observations, made to Division or Regional Management during site visits that the senior manager believes should be included in the ROP annual assessment.
+This form is not intended for routine feedback from licensees, only that which is deemed appropriate to include in an annual assessment of the ROP.
+The specificity of comments should be adequate to convey the safety, security, or regulatory impact issue so that meaningful communications can occur; however, a detailed account of the issue is not required.
+Issues related to security should only be documented if they relate to regulatory impact issues.
+It is not intended that this Form document safeguards issues.
+It will include documentation of actions deemed appropriate by the regional administrator or deputy regional administrator.

 0102-06 REFERENCES

+IMC 1245 Appendix A, “Basic-Level Training and Qualification Journal”

 END

 Attachment 1: Revision History for IMC 0102